nanopb/nanopb/docs/concepts.rst

 ===============
 When a field has dynamic length, nanopb cannot statically allocate storage for it.
 Instead, it allows you to handle the field in whatever way you want, using a callback function.

 The `pb_callback_t`_ structure contains a function pointer and a *void* pointer you can use for passing data to the callback.
+If the function pointer is NULL, the field will be skipped.
 The actual behavior of the callback function is different in encoding and decoding modes.

 .. _`pb_callback_t`: reference.html#pb-callback-t